-32. All staff should be aware that children can abuse other children (often referred to as child-onchild abuse), and that it can happen both inside and outside of school or college and online.
-All staff should be clear as to the school's or college's policy and procedures with regard to child-onchild abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.

-33. All staff should understand that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding child-on-child abuse they should speak to their designated safeguarding lead (or a deputy).

-34. It is essential that all staff understand the importance of challenging inappropriate behaviours between children, many of which are listed below, that are abusive in nature.
-Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

-35. Child-on-child abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, 9 such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, 10 such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nude and semi-nude images and/or videos11 (also known as sexting or youth produced sexual imagery) - upskirting,12 which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+- 30. All staff should be aware that children can abuse other children (often referred to as child-on-child abuse), and that it can happen both inside and outside of school or college and online.
+All staff should be clear as to the school or college's policy and procedures with regard to child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it. - 31.
+All staff should understand that even if there are no reports in their schools or colleges it does not mean it is not happening.
+It may be the case that abuse is not being reported.
+As such it is important that when staff have any concerns regarding child-on-child abuse they should speak to their designated safeguarding lead (or a deputy). - 32.
+It is essential that all staff understand the importance of challenging inappropriate behaviours between children that are abusive in nature.
+Examples of which are listed below.
+Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it. - 33.
+Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence9 such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment10 such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nude and semi-nude images and/or videos11 (also known as sexting or youth produced sexual imagery)

-(8 Consensual image sharing, especially between older children of the same age, may require a different response.
-It might not be abusive - but children still need to know it is illegal- whilst non-consensual is illegal and abusive.
-UKCIS provides detailed advice about sharing of nudes and semi-nude images and videos.
-9 For further information about sexual violence see Part 5 and Annex B. 10 For further information about sexual harassment see Part 5 and Annex B. UKCIS guidance: Sharing nudes and semi-nudes advice for education settings For further information about 'upskirting' see Annex B.
+- 8 Consensual image sharing, especially between older children of the same age, may require a different response.
+It might not be abusive but children still need to know it is illegal-whilst non-consensual is illegal and abusive.
+UKCIS provides detailed advice about sharing of nudes and semi-nude images and videos. - 9 9 For further information about sexual violence see Part 5 and Annex B. - upskirting12 which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)
+Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)